- Home

 The purpose of Mentoring at Humphry Davy is to:-

-- Build a strong and supportive buddy system within the mentor group and activities that encourage cross age debate/competition/SMSC/British Values/awareness of the world and news events.
+• Build a strong and supportive buddy system across all year groups and activities that encourage cross age debate/competition/SMSC/British Values/awareness of the world and news events.

 The mentoring ethos is embedded via our 'Ways of Being HDS', summed up in four short phrases: